WGLab/SeqMule/doc/User Guide/FAQ.md

 You can specify a larger folder for storing temporary files.
 There are 2 ways to do this: first, set `$TMPDIR` in your environment variables; second, use `-tmpdir YOUR_TMP_DIRECTORY` option in `seqmule pipeline` or `seqmule stats` program.

+### After I finish seqmule analysis, I realized that I used a wrong capture file.
+How should I address this?
+Can I just manually change 'finished' to 'waiting' in that step (in the script file)?

+Capture file is typically used in multiple stages of analysis (variant calling, stats calculation).
+Therefore it might not enough to change only one step of the analysis.
+One way you can try is that run `seqmule pipeline -norun` with the correct capture file, and then rerun analysis right after alignment `seqmule run -n X` (X stands for the step number after alignment).
+If you understand the script, you can modify the bed file name and rerun steps involving that file manually.
+Note however, right now it is not possible to rerun one particular step (unless that step is the last step) by `seqmule run`, SeqMule will run the script from a specified step (or resume where it stops) to the end.

 Copyright 2014 [USC Wang Lab](http://genomics.usc.edu)